 The Acer XB253QGP price ranges from $230 to $280, just like the ASUS VG259Q model.
 So, if you’re worried about the image filter of the VG259Q, we recommend going with Acer’s model.

 In other regions, the Acer XB253QGP is available as the Acer Nitro XV253QP with the same image quality, performance, and features, but a slightly different design (without the ‘Predator’ branding).

 There’s yet another model that uses the same panel, the Acer Nitro VG252QP, with a basic tilt-only stand.
-This one is actually on NVIDIA’s list of G-SYNC Compatible monitors.

-Visit our comprehensive and always up-to-date best gaming monitor buyer’s guide for more information and the best monitor deals currently available.
+Visit our comprehensive and always up-to-date best gaming monitor buyer’s guide for more information, and the best monitor deals currently available.

-Overall, the Acer XB253QGP is an excellent gaming monitor with a very fast response time speed, gorgeous colors, smooth VRR performance, and plenty of additional features including VRB, an ergonomic stand, and a USB hub.
+Overall, the Acer XB253QGP is an excellent gaming monitor with a very fast response time speed, gorgeous colors, smooth VRR performance, and plenty of additional features, including VRB, an ergonomic stand, and a USB hub.

 However, in the US, the 240Hz IPS models are only slightly more expensive.
 So, if you’re competitive enough to pay extra for the XB253QGP over the 24″ 1080p 144Hz IPS models, you should definitely invest a bit more for 240Hz.

 |Resolution||1920×1080 (Full HD)|